-You will not be paid for taking part in this study and your surgery and medical care will not cost you anything.
+You and your child will not be paid for taking part in this study and your child's surgery and medical care will not cost you anything.

-We are able to help with travel costs (up to £40 for each visit) when you return to hospital/clinic for the repeat exercise test (at 12 months after allocation for the late-surgery group and at 12 months and 3 years after surgery).
+We are able to help with travel costs (up to £40 for each visit) when your child return to hospital/clinic for the repeat exercise test (at 12 months after allocation for the late-surgery group and at 12 months and 3 years after surgery).

-If you choose to have surgery at another hospital, we are also able to help support some travel and accommodation costs for yourself and a carer, please discuss this with your study team.
+If you and your child choose to have surgery at another hospital, we are also able to help support some travel and accommodation costs for them and a carer (e.g., you, your partner or another adult), please discuss this with the study team.